 BUT DON’T TAKE MY WORD FOR IT…

 Always exercise extreme caution when using publicly posted onion URLs.
-If you can’t get a personal recommendation from someone you trust, verify the URL from multiple different sources.
+If you can’t get a personal recommendation from someone you trust, verify the URL from multiple sources.

 The dark web has no shortage of criminal activity, scams, phishing sites, suspicious links, and malware designed to trick newbies.
 Links posted to the clear web, in particular, are often malicious.
 And because there’s very little use of HTTPS on the dark net, verifying whether or not a website is genuine using an SSL certificate is not feasible.